seonWKim/blog_os/README.md

            LDT(Local Descriptor Table)
     - Not used these days, instead modern systems use a flat memory model with paging for memory management, which simplifies memory access and provides better support for features like virtual memory and memory protection

 - Interrupts
     - Provides a way to notify the CPU from attached hardware devices(kernel doesn't have to poll)
     - Connecting all hardware devices directly to CPU isn't possible
         - Instead, a separate interrupt controller aggregates the interrupts from all devices and then notifies the CPU
     - Interrupt controllers are programmable
         - Priority and etc
     - Hardware interrupts occur ASYNCHRONOUSLY
         - completely independent of the executed code and can occur at any time
     - Each controller can be configured through 2 I/O ports
-    - Command port
+        - Command port: used to send commands to PIC
-    - Data port
+        - Data port: used to send or receive data from PIC
+- EOI(End of Interrupt) signal
+    - This signal tells the controller that the interrupt was processed and that the system is ready to receive the next interrupt
+    - With no EOI, PIC thinks we're still busy processing the first timer interrupt and waits patiently for the EOI signal before sending the next one
+- PIT(Programmable Interval Timer)
+  - The hardware timer we are using
+  - It's possible to configure the interval between 2 interrupts
 -